Simple Whitney towers, half-gropes and the Arf invariant of a knot: Introduction

 \subsubsection{Remark}

-The equivalence of (i) and (ii) also follows from results in \cite{CT1}, \cite{CT2} and \cite{COT} (Proposition 3.8 in \cite{CT2}).
-It should be mentioned that slight variations of the bordism equivalence relations of {\em class $n$ Grope concordance} and {\em order $n$ Whitney concordance} suggested by (ii) and (iii) are highly nontrivial, for instance when using ``height'' instead of class and order to measure complexity (\cite{COT}) or when working with links rather than knots (\cite{ST2}).
+The equivalence of (i) and (ii) also follows (somewhat indirectly) from results in \cite{CT1}, \cite{CT2} and \cite{COT} (Proposition 3.8 in \cite{CT2}).
+It should be mentioned that slight variations of the bordism equivalence relations of {\em class $n$ grope concordance} and {\em order $n$ Whitney concordance} suggested by (ii) and (iii) are highly nontrivial.
+For instance, when using ``height'' instead of class and order to measure complexity \cite{COT}, Cochran and Teichner have used von Neumann $\rho$-invariants to show that the associated filtration on grope (and Whitney) concordance classes of knots is non-trivial for all $n$ \cite{CoT}.
+Also, when working with links rather than knots, the leading term of the tree part of the Kontsevich integral (equivalently \cite{HM}, Milnor's $\mu$-invariants) gives obstructions to increasing the class (resp. order) of a grope concordance (resp.
+Whitney concordance) of the link \cite{ST2}.